Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Do VPNs Work With Wi-Fi?

-One of the main use cases for VPNs is stronger security in public Wi-Fi networks.
+One of the main use cases for VPNs is stronger cybersecurity in public Wi-Fi networks.
 Using Wi-Fi in cafes, airports and hotels without a VPN may allow other parties within the network to track your online activities and location or even stage cyberattacks on your device.

 Although public networks may be easy to use and convenient, you're opening yourself up to some harmful possibilities, including: